ryul99/pytorch-project-template/README.md

 ## Feature

 - TensorBoardX / [wandb](https://www.wandb.com/) support
-- background generator is used ([reason of using background generator](https://github.com/IgorSusmelj/pytorch-styleguide/issues/5))
+- Background generator is used ([reason of using background generator](https://github.com/IgorSusmelj/pytorch-styleguide/issues/5))
   - In Windows, background generator could not be supported.
 So if error occurs, set false to `use_background_generator` in config
-- training state and network checkpoint saving, loading
+- Training state and network checkpoint saving, loading
+    - Training state includes not only network weights, but also optimizer, step, epoch.
+    - Checkpoint includes only network weights.
+This could be used for inference.
-- config with yaml file / easy dot-style access to config
+- Config with yaml file / easy dot-style access to config
-- code lint / CI
+- Code lint / CI

 ## Setup